how to start an online retail business

 To make things easier, we’ve decided to break the entire process down into several steps.

-So as to make the points clearer, we’ll explain as we go.
+To make the points clearer, we’ll explain as we go.

 Let’s begin!